 Next is the substantial tripod mounting ring, with handy 90° placed indentations for quick and easy orientation.
 A huge locking knob secures the tripod ring in place, but the ring itself cannot be removed from the lens.
 Luckily, a handy attachment has been included for a carry strap, making for easier carrying.

-The last area of the lens features two switches which control MF/AF selection with a ‘PF’ option by using the Power Focus mode, enabling exceptionally quiet and smooth focusing and predominantly aimed at video shooters.
+The last area of the lens features two switches that control MF/AF selection with a ‘PF’ option by using the Power Focus mode, enabling exceptionally quiet and smooth focusing and predominantly aimed at video shooters.
 There’s also a focus distance selector, with options to choose between 3.3-8m and 8m above.
-In this area there’s also a drop-in filter holder, accessible by pressing two release buttons from which a sliding door appears, which can accept gel filters or possibly 52mm regular lens filters.
+In this area, there’s also a drop-in filter holder, accessible by pressing two release buttons from which a sliding door appears, which can accept gel filters or possibly 52mm regular lens filters.

 A ring-type Ultrasonic Motor has been integrated for autofocus duties, which also features a Power Focus mode for smoother focusing when shooting video.

 The Canon EF 400mm f/4 DO IS II USM In Use

 From the outset, it’s clear this is a high-quality lens from weight alone.
 A few initial test shots show that the Ultrasonic autofocus motor is both quick and quiet, and only started to struggle in extreme low-light conditions.
 The manual focus ring has no hard stops and is extremely smooth and easy to rotate.

 Sharpness levels from the 400mm f/4 show nice center sharpness at f/4-f/5.6, but the edges do suffer from slight softness.
 Footage comes out extremely sharp at f/8 and only starts to tail off again after f/22.